aditya7447/Real-Time-Sign-Lang-Detection/README.md

      Real-Time-Sign-Lang-Detection\Tensorflow\workspace\models\my_ssd_mobnet\converted
      ```
    - Upload all files from this directory to the root of your S3 bucket.
-   - Ensure that the necessary CORS configurations allow access to your model.

 3. **Make Model Public:**
    - In the S3 bucket, select the uploaded model files.
    - In the "Actions" menu, choose "Make public" or configure appropriate permissions.
-   - Uncheck Block public access in Permission for your S3 Bucket to allow it publically accessible
+   - Uncheck 'Block public access' in the Permissions for your S3 Bucket to allow it to be publicly accessible.
-   - Add the Bucket policy
+   - Add the Bucket policy.

    [Watch this tutorial for making your S3 bucket public by adding a policy on YouTube](https://youtu.be/sWOkwp4Kd_I?si=JHeDoRvt7c5uB4UA).